soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 The primary motivation for using embeddings is to translate high-dimensional, sparse, and non-numeric data into a lower-dimensional, dense, and numeric format that machine learning algorithms can efficiently process.
 This transformation facilitates better model performance.

-- **Dimensionality Reduction:** Many machine learning models perform better when the input data is not high-dimensional due to the curse of dimensionality.
+Many machine learning models perform better when the input data is not high-dimensional due to the curse of dimensionality.
 Embeddings help in reducing the dimensions while retaining its essential features.

-- **Feature Learning:** Embeddings learn to capture the underlying patterns in the data, acting as learned features that are useful for various tasks like classification, clustering, or summarization.
+Embeddings learn to capture the underlying patterns in the data, acting as learned features that are useful for various tasks like classification, clustering, or summarization.

-- **Handling Categorical Variables:** In many real-world applications, data comes in categorical form (like words, user IDs, or item IDs) that cannot be used directly by most machine learning algorithms, which expect numerical input.
+> In many real-world applications, data comes in categorical form (like words, user IDs, or item IDs) that cannot be used directly by most machine learning algorithms, which expect numerical input.
 Embeddings convert these categorical variables into vectors in a continuous vector space.

 ### 1.3.
 Mathematical Definition of Embedding